PatrickGWilliams/patrick-williams.com/ansible/README.md

 2. Creates a directory to store Nginx logs
 3. Ensures Nginx is running

-The last dependency is the NYTTester_setup role:

-1. Installs Python and Pip
-2. Uses pip to install Selenium
-3. Sets up a cron job to run the NYTTester.py every day at 3:05 a.m. just after the New York Times has updated the spelling bee puzzle for that day
-4. Copies the NYTTester.py script to the server

 Finally, the patsite role is ran.
 This role:

 1. Removes the aws created ubuntu user
+2. Ensures the scraper script runs every day at 3:05.
-2. Copies the SQLite database file and the word list file over to EC2 if they do not already exist there.
+3. Copies the SQLite database file over to EC2 if it does not already exist there.
-3. Checks if docker is running the current version of the website image and if not runs the container_setup.yml playbook
+4. Checks if docker is running the current version of the website image and if not runs the container_setup.yml playbook
-4. Ensures Nginx is running.
+5. Ensures Nginx is running.

 If the container_setup.yml playbook is ran it: